 Stranger Things was the breakout show of the summer, and no one is ready to forget about Eleven and the dopest boys in Hawkins, Indiana anytime soon.
-Unsurprisingly, Stranger Things Halloween costumes for toddlers are the most in demand this season, because, well, the kids rock.
+Unsurprisingly, are the most in demand this season, because, well, the kids rock.
 Also, kids on an illicit, renegade adventure with supernatural elements is the stuff Halloween is made of.
+Stranger Things Halloween costumes for toddlers

 Stranger Things entourage will end up being a total blast.
 Gathering a bunch of friends and family to recreate the characters in this mega hit will ensure you're not only the coolest parents in the neighborhood, but also that you're having the most fun.
 Also, you know you want to celebrate the return of Winona Ryder's career by dressing as mamma of the year, Joyce Byers, so break out the Christmas lights early, get yourself a mullet wig and call it a day.

 Plus, unlike Joyce's quest to find her son, these costumes do not require a ton of work, so aside from being on fleek,

 oversized yellow boy's t-shirt ($3 to $15) and pair with a blue jacket ($20) — you're going for a Member's Only vibe, but unless you're a super thrifter, that might be hard to find, so any old blue jacket will do.
 Tube socks ($10) and a pair of blue tennis shoes ($17 to $60) round out Eleven's signature outfit.
 This Coke can safe ($8) (remember when Eleven crushed a can of cola with her telekinetic powers) doubles as a place to stow the best candy.
+2 Eleven Looking "Pretty ...
+Good" In A Dress And Wig

-Remember when the guys transform Eleven into El, using Nancy's old pink pinafore and a blonde wig?
-She ends up looking "pretty ... good."
-Finding a pink toddler dress ($17 to $23) should be a breeze (just don't make it too fancy) and a blonde wig for kids ($12) that you can cut yourself should be easy.
+pink toddler dress ($17 to $23) should be a breeze (just don't make it too fancy) and a blonde wig for kids ($12) that you can cut yourself should be easy.
 Just don't forget your Eggo waffles ($5).
 3 The Monsters In The Upside Down

 If you have a wild imagination, you can go crazy costuming the monsters of the Upside Down.
 Other than being inhabitants of a parallel universe, the monsters of the Upside Down have very little character development in

 Dungeons and Dragons meets E.T. and you might have a good idea of how to fashion your toddler and his or her buddies into the mystical monsters of this spooky world.
 A rubber snake ($9), silk maple leaves ($10), lots of nontoxic PVA slime ($16), and any creepy monster your imagination can fathom make this costume killer.
 Because you know the Demogorgon doesn't come without an entourage.
+7 Will

 Will is one tough kid, so if your toddler has an unwavering spirit and can persevere through anything, even an alternate dimension, then this is the costume for him.
 His look is 1980s geek-chic, which wasn't even a thing back in the day, but sure is now.
 Recreating his look shouldn't be difficult.
 Just grab and

 Radio Flyer Classic trike ($59).
 Although Will leaves his bike behind after being chased by the Demagorgon into the Upside Down, a bike is a prop that's essential to Will's character development.
 Plus, how much fun will your tot have riding around in a Radio Flyer?
 8 The Demogorgon

 What's Halloween without a little (OK a lot) of slime?
 Dressing your toddler as the Demogorgon is a little creepy, but super easy.
 And very messy, so if you're a neat freak, you might want to rethink.

 If your son is an older brother, you've got to make him Jonathan.
 Because, really, who could ask for a more devoted bro?
 The key to his look is layering lots of jackets.
 You can score a

 Fischer Price toy camera ($17), which will give you plenty of 1980s nostalgia.
+11 Barb

 Carter's denim leggings ($12) that you can totally repurpose.
 Pair with a Peter Pan-style blouse ($8 to $11), and a pair of vintage-style oversize sunglasses for kids ($10) with the lenses popped out.
 To keep your toddler warm and recreate Barb's oh-so-'80s quilted puffer jacket, select a blue coat ($28) that's as close as possible.
 As a good student, Barb is always carrying around her notes, which you can recreate with a nostalgic black and white Composition Notebook ($4).